felipedelatorre/create-react-project-starter/README.md

-# Scaffold for React Projects
+# Template for React Projects

 Includes setup for: